Eclmist/Ether/README.md

 ## Introduction

-Ether is a 3D renderer written with DirectX 12 and C++, meant to be used as a platform for creating and testing modern graphics rendering techniques.
+Ether is a 3D renderer written with DirectX 12 and C++, meant to be used as a platform for creating and testing graphics rendering techniques.

 Ether is open-sourced, licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).